jeremytammik/the_building_coder_blog/a/2067_room_phase_da_web.md

 providing an exciting optimistic outlook into the near future.
-He compares the development of AI with [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), which notes that computing power increased expobnentially by a factor of 2 every 18 months.
+He compares the development of AI with [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), which notes that computing power increased exponentially by a factor of 2 every 18 months.
 In AI development, Altman notes that the cost to use a given level of AI falls about 10x every 12 months, and lower prices lead to much more use, cf., [Jevons Paradox](https://thebuildingcoder.typepad.com/blog/2024/10/determine-rvt-version-and-add-data-from-exe.html#10).
 He concludes:

-> Anyone in 2035 should be able to marshall the intellectual capacity equivalent to everyone in 2025; everyone should have access to unlimited genius to direct however they can imagine.
+> Anyone in 2035 should be able to marshal the intellectual capacity equivalent to everyone in 2025; everyone should have access to unlimited genius to direct however they can imagine.
 There is a great deal of talent right now without the resources to fully express itself, and if we change that, the resulting creative output of the world will lead to tremendous benefits for us all.

 Let's hope that really true.